-Since last week, Malaga’s Axarquia can add an attractive natural space to its great offer of rural tourism, the site of El Saltillo, where a 50-metre-long wooden footbridge has been inaugurated, linking the municipalities of Canillas de Aceituno and Sedella.
+Malaga’s Axarquia can add an attractive natural space to its great offer of rural tourism: El Saltillo, with a 50-metre-long wooden footbridge, linking the municipalities of Canillas de Aceituno and Sedella.

 However, we would also like to point out that the most emblematic places, such as the Caminito del Rey or El Torcal, are overcrowded at weekends and on long weekends, so we recommend that you enjoy these beautiful places during the week whenever you can.

 El Saltillo and the new suspension bridge

 It has existed for many years.
 And although it has never had the reputation of the Caminito del Rey (perhaps because there are not so many climbers who have killed themselves…), they share a certain similarity because of the spectacular views and a certain vertiginousness in their route.

 Since last week, a new element has been added to this route, in the form of 50 metres long and 1.20 metres wide hanging bridge, situated in 50 metres height over the course of the Almanchares River.

 Metal walkways over 100 metres high built on rocky overhangs and ancient masonry walls have also been arranged for safe passage.

 In this way, this route through the Sierra Tejeda Natural Park becomes, all at once, a highly attractive one, with one of the three largest suspension bridges in Spain in natural areas (the others are in Los Cahorros in Monachil, in our beautiful neighbouring province of Granada and in Congost de Mont-Rebei, Lérida).

 As an interesting fact: Its construction, being such a steep terrain, has required sometimes the use of mules to transport materials, as well as an ATV on the wider paths.
 And for the construction of the bridge, a helicopter and a zip line have been used to move the materials from one side of the gorge to the other.